 - Muscle aches and cramps

-Severe hyponatraemia can cause seizures and reduced consciousness
+Severe hyponatraemia can cause seizures and reduced consciousness.

-- Post-operative from major surgery
+- Post-operative after major surgery

 - Malignancy, particularly small cell lung cancer